 If expansive clay is present, consult a structural or geotechnical engineer

 If the building site contains areas of fill, whether excavated and relocated on the site or imported from another location, it must comply with NZS 4431:1989 Code of practice for earth fill for residential development.

-A Code Compliance Certificate should be obtained, but if this is not available, tests must be carried out to determine the bearing capacity of the fill.
+Tests must be carried out to determine the bearing capacity of the fill.
 Generally, fill is unlikely to meet the required bearing capacity so foundations must pass through the fill down to solid bearing below.

 A high water table means the water pressure in the soil is high and that the soil is likely to be correspondingly weaker.
 High water pressure will also adversely affect the stability of sloping ground and increase the loading on a wall retaining the sloping ground.